 Treemap

-A treemap chart built with D3 primitives and React.
+A flexible and composable treemap built with D3 primitives and React.

 Example